 Recommendations External Auditor's Validation Management System is now required.
 The Circular should be issued in the first part of 2023.
-21 Accountability Framework: Inclusion of well- In progress. defined accountability roles and responsibilities as well as mechanisms and tools The Circular was drafted to I. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1. include this additional information Include in its Accountability Framework: a.
-Clear depiction of roles and responsibilities and shared with HRS in September.
-Amendments to the of all key stakeholders and key players in its Staff Regulations have now been accountability continuum to entrench better approved and additional the culture of accountability and related information on accountability in dependencies within the core of its the context of the Performance operations.
+21 Accountability Framework: Inclusion of well- In progress. defined accountability roles and responsibilities as well as mechanisms and tools The Circular was drafted to include this additional information Include in its Accountability Framework: and shared with HRS in a.
+Clear depiction of roles and responsibilities of all key stakeholders and key players in its September.
+Amendments to the Staff Regulations have now been accountability continuum to entrench better approved and additional the culture of accountability and related information on accountability in dependencies within the core of its the context of the Performance operations.
 Management System is now b.
 Include the accountability mechanism and required.
-The Circular should be tools to effectively facilitate the issued in the first part of 2023. documentation and monitoring of accountability performance and achieve better transparency.
-22 Travel Management: Institution of travel In progress. handbook 1 3 This is still underway as it was a.
+The Circular should be tools to effectively facilitate the issued in the first part of 2023. documentation and monitoring of accountability performance and achieve 22 better transparency.
+Travel Management: Institution of travel In progress.
+22 handbook in progress.
+This is still underway as it was a.
 Prepare a travel handbook containing and deferred due to other priorities and harmonizing all the Centre's travel due to the lower level of travel circulars, policies, guidelines and during 2020, 2021 and 2022. procedures for both staff and non-staff to support their information needs and further clarify travel process controls; and b.
-Document the classification and categorization of all circulars published to identify the level of authority and scope.
+Document the classification and categorization of all circulars published to identify the level of authority and scope. y